Funding Organizations and Licensing Agencies

 Foundation Assisting Canadian Talent on Recordings http://www.factor.ca

 FACTOR has been managing federal funds since the inception of the Sound Recording Development Program in 1986 (now known as the Canada Music Fund) and started out with an annual budget of $200,000.
-To date, FACTOR is providing in excess of $14 million annually to support the Canadian music industry.

 La Fondation MUSICACTION est une organization sans but lucratif dont la mission est d'encourager le développement de la musique en soutenant financièrement la production, la commercialisation d'enregistrements sonores et les initiatives collectives en appui à la promotion des artistes canadiens.